the-bos/the-bos.github.io/_posts/2025-04-11-welcome-to-bos-life.markdown

 But here’s the thing: writing forces clarity.
 It’s structured, disciplined thinking—the antidote to passive scrolling and context collapse.
-So instead of just trying to drink from the AI firehose through nightly cram sessions, I’d rather carve out time to process it thoughtfully.
+So instead of trying to drink from the AI firehose through nightly cram sessions, I’d rather carve out time to process it thoughtfully.
 Writing helps slow things down just enough to actually learn.